Acting Managing Director of Commercial Operations

 Port of Long Beach

-Don Snyder is the Director of Business Development for the Port of Long Beach, California.
-The post was created as part of a reorganization of Port divisions in October 2014.
-Previously Mr. Snyder was Director of the Trade Development Division; he was appointed to the post in 2006 by the Long Beach Board of Harbor Commissioners, having served since 2003 as Marketing Manager in the Trade and Maritime Services Division.
+Mr. Snyder was named to the post in 2006 by the Long Beach Board of Harbor Commissioners, governing body for the Long Beach Harbor Department and the Port.
+Before this appointment, he served as Director of the Port’s Business Development Division beginning in 2006, having served since 2003 as Marketing Manager in the Trade and Maritime Services Division.

 As Director of the Business Development Division, Mr. Snyder is responsible for maximizing revenue opportunities for the Port by developing business attraction strategies and through close business relationships with ocean carriers, cargo owners, terminal operators, labor and supply chain partners.

-Before joining the Port, his more than 20 years of experience in the transportation industry included six years as Manager of Import and Export Logistics for Mattel Inc., where he was responsible for the importing and exporting of products between the United States and the world, focusing primarily on moving goods from plants in Asia, Mexico and Italy to Mattel’s U.S. distribution facilities.
+Before joining the Port, his nearly 30 years of experience in the transportation industry included six years as Manager of Import and Export Logistics for Mattel Inc., where he was responsible for the importing and exporting of products between the United States and the world, focusing primarily on moving goods from overseas plants to Mattel’s U.S. distribution facilities.